OUR DENTAL WATER Distillers meet and exceed water safety standards and recommendations of:

 - The pure distilled water is then collected in the stainless steel water storage tanks.
 You can then use the distilled water for anything you need in your Dental Office.

-HOW TO CLEAN YOUR DENTAL WATER DISTILLER IN 3 EASY STEPS
+HOW TO CLEAN YOUR DENTAL DISTILLED WATER MACHINE IN 3 EASY STEPS

 AND EXTEND THE LIFE OF YOUR DISTILLER UP TO 30 YEARS